AppMetrics/AppMetrics/CONTRIBUTING.md

 ### **Coding Style**

 Coding style is enforced using StyleCop.
-To automate the clean up of most rules, the solution includes a [Resharper DotSettings](appmetrics.DotSettings) file which allows a clode clean up to be applied across the solution.
+To automate the clean up of most rules, the solution includes a "team-shared" [ReSharper DotSettings](AppMetrics.sln.DotSettings), the ReSharper Code Cleanup profile is named `AppMetrics`.

+If your not familiar with ReSharper Code Cleanup, see the [docs](https://www.jetbrains.com/help/resharper/2016.3/Code_Cleanup__Running_Code_Cleanup.html)

 ### **Have you found a bug?**